ayahack89/localhub/README.md

    python --version
    ```

-2️⃣ **Ngrok**: Download and install Ngrok from [here](https://ngrok.com/downloads/windows). *(Local Hub also includes a preconfigured Ngrok binary in the repository—try running it first before downloading.)*
+2️⃣ **Ngrok**: Download and install Ngrok from [here](https://ngrok.com/downloads/windows). *(Local Hub also includes a preconfigured Ngrok binary in the repository try running it first before downloading.)*

 3️⃣ **Flask (Python Web Module)**: Install Flask using:
    ```sh